farmer1776/zcs-install/README.md

 # zcs-install
 install.sh wrapper script
-* This will automate the install of Zimbra 10.1 (Daffodil) Beta (FOSS) fully configured for testing in the lab
+* This will automate the install of Zimbra 10.1 (Daffodil) GA (FOSS) fully configured for testing in the lab
 * Tested on Ubuntu 22.04 LTS
 * To test run: ./zcsinstall.sh example.com